 We are part of Cavity Dental Staff Agency Ltd, one of the UK’s largest dental agencies for locum dental staff with over 300 dental staff working in the UK.
 We have been doing DBS checks for our own staff for over 6 years and became an umbrella company with the DBS services and we can now offer this service out to other work places.

-There are three levels of check: Basic, Standard and Enhanced.
-The three levels have different eligibility requirements and reveal different information about the applicant.
+We offer both Standard and Enhanced DBS checks.
+The two levels have different eligibility requirements and reveal different information about the applicant.

 What supporting documents do we need?

 When applying for a DBS check, you need to provide a copy of your valid passport, driving licence (which shows your date of birth), as well as a utility bill, bank statement, mortgage or credit card statement issued within the last 3 months (that shows your home address), national insurance number, and address history for the past 5 years.

 We will accept scanned copies with an online application but if you are verifying documents, these must be completed to say the originals have been seen, they are the same as the ones scanned and any photo ID is a true likeness of the applicant.

 Please use our online verification process which uses state of the art facial recognition and biometrics to verify your documents for just £10.
 Alternatively, we recommend that you first photocopy your documents.
 You should then produce both the original and the copy to your employer who has requested the check and for them to complete the verifying document on your behalf.

 The employer is the person who has asked you to obtain a DBS check.
 If you are self-employed or a contractor then this may be the person who has asked you for the check.
 Even though they are not employing you they are employing your services.
 You cannot ask to have a DBS done on yourself it has to be at the request of someone else.
 The DBS can reject an application form if they are not happy with the employment status and this would occur an admin fee.